Mental Health and Well Being

 Our Early Help Offer

 We are dedicated to supporting our students' well-being and success.
 Our Early Help Offer provides guidance and support to families when challenges arise, helping to prevent concerns from growing.
 We work closely with parents, carers, and external services to offer tailored support for issues such as behaviour, emotional well-being, and attendance.
 We also have access to Family Hubs located across Derby, which offer additional services and support.
-Mrs. Twigg can provide information and signpost families to their nearest hub based on their location.
 For more information or support, please contact the school office — we’re here to help.

 Physical Activity